Current projects

 2022 - Present | Marx Lab | University of New Mexico

 The origins of the alpine flora in North America have been debated for centuries, with Charles Darwin positing that our alpine floras are of arctic origin, and with others suggesting a non-arctic lowland origin for these floras.
-Today, we are no closer to understanding the origins of alpine floras, in part because we lack phylogenetic data for clades that are well-represented in the alpine, arctic, and non-arctic lowlands of North America.
-Here, I aim to reconstruct a phylogeny for Erigeron (subtribe Conyzinae: Astereae: Asteraceae) using a Hyb-Seq and species-tree approach, and use this phylogeny to infer the biogeographic history for this group.
+Today, the same questions remain, in part because we lack phylogenetic data for clades that are well-represented in the alpine, arctic, and non-arctic lowlands of North America.
+I aim to reconstruct a phylogeny for Erigeron (Asteraceae: Astereae) using a species-tree approach, and use this phylogeny to infer the origins of alpine lineages in this group.

 Alpine plant community turnover